solsoftware/capsula/tutorial.md

 caps.myHook.tie(template.loopX); // places the div with id="abc" into its new parent
 ```

-- attribute *hook* - HTML element (tag) having hook="myHook" attribute would be represented as a parent by a hook named "myHook" of the Template capsule.
+- attribute *hook* - HTML element (tag) having ```hook="myHook"``` attribute would be represented as a parent by a hook named ```myHook``` of the template capsule.
 Any element (tag) of the HTML template code may have the hook attribute.
 Usually however, the leaf elements of the template code have it, as they expect to be filled with new HTML content when their hooks get tied.

 ```js
 var caps1 = ...; // this is an arbitrary capsule having hook named myHook